alsaibie/me319/labs/lab8.md

 @def title = "Lab 8 - Cascaded Motor Control"
 @def hascode = true

-# Lab 8 - Online Digital Filtering
+# Lab 8 - Cascaded Motor Control
 In this assignment you will be extending the work in the prelab, to apply position control on the motor.

 Before attempting this assignment, make sure you go through the [Prelab 8](/prelabs/prelab8/)  first.